Michellinian/CS-unit-2/journal.md

 ### Class 6 (2019/11/21)

 We used our previous knowledge about arduino, binary, and binary gated, to create a digital number output system.
 We tried to recreate the numbers sometimes diplayed on alarm clocks, where there are 7 lines organized in an 8 shape, and by changing the place where led turns on, it can be any nunmber from 0 to 9.
 We tried creating that using arduino.
 We first made a table, to show the behaviors of all the leds though 1 to 7, and then we create the equation for each leds.
 After trying it inside the tinkercad app, we physically created the circuit, and we used a cardboard to represent the digital number display.
 We penetrated 7 leds, in an 8 shape.
 We did not finish creating this circuit so we hope to finish in the next lesson.
 For this class, we started creating another circuit.

-We
+### Class 7: Absent

+### Class 8 (2019/11/25)

+Todays task: "Enter English text then show in the serial monitor, and then use the led screen"